-Shadow Chinese medical doctors, students, and staff in community and clinical settings and compare western and Traditional Chinese Medicine.
+Shadow Chinese medical doctors, and staff in community and clinical settings and compare western and Traditional Chinese Medicine.

 Yunnan Provincial Traditional Chinese Medicine Hospital’s doctors and nurses provide instruction, and the hospital’s facilities are available for use.
 Many of the doctors affiliated with the program have certification in both Western medicine and TCM.
 You will share in many spirited, insightful, and often surprising discussions on the appropriate use of one treatment over another.

 Observe indigenous and minority healing systems on multiple field excursions.

 You’ll travel to the Daoist mountain Weibaoshan, the ancient city of Dali, the town Shaxi on the ancient Tea and Horse Caravan Route, Lijiang World Heritage site, and Zhongdian Tibetan area.
 In these locations, you'll learn about the unique qualities of indigenous ethnic minority healing systems, including Bai traditional herbal medicine, Naxi Dongba shamanism, and Tibetan medicine as well as the vast differences in daily life, medical care, and medical practices in urban versus rural settings.

 Earn two Chinese language credits.

 The program’s highly skilled language instructors have completed ACTFL Oral Proficiency Interview training and have obtained ACTFL OPI tester certificates.

 Learn about HIV/AIDS prevention, China’s reproductive policy, women’s and children’s healthcare, and the reform of China’s healthcare systems.

 Live in beautiful Kunming, the capital of Yunnan Province.